TOCW1 Walk 26 : Shelford to Cambridge

 - In 100 metres take the wooden kissing gate to your left, your direction 165°.
 In 20 metres go through another kissing gate, continuing towards the church.

-- In 150 metres you come out to the road and to the Church of St Edmunds, Hauxton.
+- In 150 metres you come out to the road and to the Church of St Edmunds, Hauxton (worth a look inside).

-- Turn right onto this road (Church Road) from the farm track route (b) or keep ahead on the road route (a).
+- Turn right onto this road (Church Road) from the farm track route or keep ahead on the road route.

-- Ignore all ways off.
+- Ignore all ways off as you pass the new housing development – Hauxton Meadows – on your right-hand side.
 In 300 metres you come to the A10 where you turn left.
 In 35 metres there is a bus lay-by, with buses to Royston and 50 metres further down the road, on the opposite side, buses to Cambridge.
 Opposite the nearside bus lay-by, take the public bridleway signposted to Haslingfield, your direction 285°, onto a wide earth road with a large open field on the left.

 - In 260 metres ignore a fork to the left towards Rectory Farm (marked on the OS map).
-In 50 metres ignore another fork to the left, to carry straight on, your direction 300°; the church in Haslingfield is already visible ahead to your left.
+In 50 metres ignore another fork to the left, to carry straight on, your direction 300 degrees; the church in Haslingfield is already visible ahead to your left.

 - In 180 metres ignore a turning to the right marked ‘Private Farm Road’.